 India is the largest producer for generics and the country’s Pharmaceutical Industry is currently the 3rd largest in the world in terms of volume and ranks 14th in terms of value.
 As the population continues to grow, the need for better Healthcare Services is also growing.
-Currently, 5 percent of the country’s GDP is expended on the Healthcare sector.
-The healthcare sector is expected to touch $150 bn by end of 2017, from $80 bn in the year 2012.
-The country’s healthcare industry has been growing exponentially in last few years, and the Health Ministry targets for the development of new technologies to end the year for treating diseases, such as tuberculosis and cancer.
+The country’s healthcare industry has been growing exponentially in the last few years, and the Health Ministry targets for the development of new technologies to end the year for treating diseases, such as tuberculosis and cancer.
 For attracting more FDI (Foreign Direct Investment), the Government has also raised the cap.

 Effects of GST on the Healthcare Industry

-The passing of the GST (Goods and Services Tax) Bill has grabbed the attention across all the industries in the country.
+GST (Goods and Services Tax) has grabbed the attention across all the industries in the country.
 It would benefit most of the sectors and make the taxation process easier as it will replace a number of different taxes and duties.

 The Indian Healthcare Industry is now among of the major sectors with respect to revenue and to employment.
 As the expenditure on the Healthcare increases, so do revenues from taxes.
-Recently, the Government of India decided for the implementation of GST, which would subsume various taxes of the complex tax system in the country into one uniform tax system.
+GST subsumes various taxes of the complex tax system in the country into one uniform tax system.

-It is expected that GST would have a constructive effect on the Healthcare Industry particularly the Pharma sector.
-It would help the industries by streamlining the taxation structure since 8 different types of taxes are imposed on the Pharmaceutical Industry today.
+GST would have a constructive effect on the Healthcare Industry particularly the Pharma sector.
+It would help the industries by streamlining the taxation structure since 8 different types of taxes were imposed on the Pharmaceutical Industry previously.
 An amalgamation of all the taxes into one uniform tax will ease the way of doing business in the country, as well as minimising the cascading effects of manifold taxes that is applied to one product.
 Moreover, GST would also improve the operational efficiency by rationalising the supply chain that could alone add 2 percent to the country’s Pharmaceutical industry.
 GST would help the Pharmaceutical companies in rationalising their supply chain; the companies would need to review their strategy and distribution networks.
 Furthermore, GST implementation would also enable a flow of seamless tax credit, improvement the overall compliance create an equal level playing field for the Pharmaceutical companies in the country.
 The biggest advantage for the companies would be the reduction in the overall transaction costs with the withdrawal of CST (Central Sales Tax).
-GST is also expected to lower the manufacturing cost.
+GST may lower the manufacturing cost.

-One more benefit likely to accrue due to GST is the reduction in the overall cost of technology.
-Currently, the technical machinery and equipment which are imported into the country by the healthcare sector are very costly.
-Also, the duty which is levied is not allowed as a tax credit under the present tax regulations.
+One more benefit due to GST is the reduction in the overall cost of technology.
+Previously, the technical machinery and equipment which are imported into the country by the healthcare sector were very costly.
+Also, the duty which is levied is not allowed as a tax credit under the previous tax regulations.
 However, with GST this scenario might change.
 Under GST, duty charged on the import of such equipment and machinery would be allowed as a credit.

 What are the Major Concerns?

 One of the prime concerns for the healthcare sector is the inverted duty structure that adversely impacts the domestic manufacturers.
 The cost of inputs is much higher than output, i.e., the raw materials are more costly in terms of duty than the finished product itself hence depressing investments from the manufacturers.
-For addressing this issue, the GST structure proposes either to dispose of the inverted duty structure or bring in a refund of the accrued credit.
-If this is implemented, it would prove to be the biggest advantage for the healthcare sector and would act as a booster for the growth of healthcare industry.
+For addressing this issue, the GST structure has a law in place for inverted duty structure and brings in a refund of the accrued credit.
+It proves to be the biggest advantage for the healthcare sector and would act as a booster for the growth of the healthcare industry.

 What could be the Impact on Medical Tourism?

 Speaking about Medical Tourism, India has a definite competitive advantage over the First world countries.
 Several studies have proved that the cost of health care package including accommodation and travel to India is about 30-40 percent of the similar medical treatment and procedures in First World countries.
 India brags of having one of the largest healthcare workforces with 50,000 or more doctors and nurses produced every year.
-As of today, there is a boom in the country’s medical tourism that generates extra returns for Healthcare Industry.
+In 2017, there was a boom in the country’s medical tourism that generates extra returns for Healthcare Industry.
 The revenue from medical tourism in the country has grown from $334 million in 2004 to $2 billion this year.

-With the implementation of GST, Medical Tourism is also projected to grow manifold.
+With the implementation of GST, Medical Tourism projected a manifold growth.
 Also, the formation of National Medical Tourism Board has initiated their policies for solving the issues which are faced by the medical travellers.
 The Board under the Ministry of Tourism would go a long way to solve the challenges in coordination across different ministries.
-With the roll out of GST, the cost of insurance, pharmaceuticals, and international travel together with quality health care is expected to reduce which would culminate into better prospects of medical tourism in the country.
+With the roll-out of GST, the cost of insurance, pharmaceuticals, and international travel together with quality health care reduced which would culminate into better prospects of medical tourism in the country for future.

 The Bottom Line

-In general, the impact of GST on the Healthcare segment is still indeterminate.
-However, the Industry specialists have confidence that post implementation of GST customers and industry players will be in a win-win situation.
+The Industry specialists have confidence with GST, customers and industry players will be in a win-win situation.
 The Healthcare Industry would profit from the GST implementation as it would diminish the complexities and various obstacles to the growth of business.
 Healthcare sector including the medical tourism is on the way of expanded profitability and promising development.